 The bowl will also glow red if the dog is fed off schedule.
 Here’s a familiar scenario: You feed the pooch and then go off to do your thing.
 He finishes his meal then waits until you’re out of sight, at which point he will nuzzles up to another member of the household and feigns hunger.
 The bowl will let everyone know that the dog’s already been fed.

 When you’re away, the ProBowl maintains feeding instructions for your sitter, who will also get reminders regarding the feeding schedule.
 The ProBowl can even reorder dog food to your home before your current supply runs out.

 If something changes in your dog’s eating or drinking habits, you and your caretaker will get an alert.
 If you changed brands of dog food, the bowl will attempt to identify allergens or other factors that may affect your dog’s behavior.
 You can take this all information to your veterinarian.

-The Association for Pet Obesity Prevention cites the dog obesity rate at 53 percent.
+NomNomNow cites the dog obesity rate (30 percent above ideal weight) at about 30 percent.
 It’s no wonder more and more vets are recommending adjustments to canine diets.
 The ProBowl can be programmed to reduce the amount of food your dog consumes over time, easing them into their new diet.

 Like many crowd-funded products, the ProBowl promises the world on a platter … or in this case, bowl.
 Even if it could perform all the listed functions, is it taking too much responsibility away from doggy parents?
 It’s not like you’re asking it to walk him or take him to the park, though we’re sure someone is working on a robotic solution to that as well.